Scytho-Siberian world: Origins and spread

-The Scytho-Siberian world emerged on the Eurasian Steppe at the dawn of the Iron Age in the early 1st millennium BC.
-Its origins has long been a source of debate among archaeologists.
+The Scytho-Siberian world emerged on the Eurasian Steppe at the dawn of the Iron Age in the early 1st-millennium BC.
+Its origins have long been a source of debate among archaeologists.
 The Pontic–Caspian steppe was initially thought to have been their place of origin, until the Soviet archaeologist Aleksey Terenozhkin suggested a Central Asian origin.

-Recent excavations at Arzhan in Tuva, Russia have uncovered the earliest Scythian-style kurgan yet found.
+Excavations at Arzhan in Tuva, Russia have uncovered the earliest Scythian-style kurgan yet found.
 Similarly the earliest examples of the animal style art which would later characterize the Scytho-Siberian cultures have been found near the upper Yenisei River and North China, dating to the 10th century BC.
 Based on these finds, it has been suggested that the Scytho-Siberian world emerged at an early period in southern Siberia.
 It is probably in this area that the Scythian way of life initially developed.
 Recent genetic studies have concluded that the Scythians formed from European-related groups of the Yamnaya culture and East Asian/Siberian groups during the Bronze Age and early Iron Age.

 The Scytho-Siberian world quickly came to stretch from the Pannonian Basin in the west to the Altai Mountains in the east.
 There were, however, significant cultural differences between east and west.
 Over time they came in contact with other ancient civilizations, such as Assyria, Greece and Persia.
 In the late 1st millennium BC, peoples belonging to the Scytho-Siberian world expanded into Iran (Sakastan), India (Indo-Scythians) and the Tarim Basin.
 In the early centuries AD the western part of the Scytho-Siberian world came under pressure from the Goths and other Germanic peoples.
 The end of the Scythian period in archaeology has been set at approximately the 2nd century AD.

-Recent archeological and genetic data confirmed that Western and Eastern Scythians of the 1st millennium BC originated independently, but both formed from a combination of a Yamnaya-related ancestry component from the area of the European steppes, and an East Asian-related component most closely corresponding to the modern North Siberian Nganasan people of the lower Yenesei.
-Furthermore, archaeological evidence now tends to suggest that the origins of the Scytho-Siberian world, characterized by its kurgan burial mounds and its Animal style of the 1st millennium BC, are to be found among Eastern Scythians rather than their Western counterparts: eastern kurgans are older than western ones (such as the Altaic kurgan Arzhan 1 in Tuva), and elements of the Animal style are first attested in areas of the Yenisei river and modern-day China in the 10th century BC.
+Recent archeological and genetic data confirmed that Western and Eastern Scythians of the 1st-millennium BC originated independently, but both formed from a combination of a Yamnaya-related ancestry component from the area of the European steppes, and an East Asian-related component most closely corresponding to the modern North Siberian Nganasan people of the lower Yenesei.
+Furthermore, archaeological evidence now tends to suggest that the origins of the Scytho-Siberian world, characterized by its kurgan burial mounds and its Animal style of the 1st-millennium BC, are to be found among Eastern Scythians rather than their Western counterparts: eastern kurgans are older than western ones (such as the Altaic kurgan Arzhan 1 in Tuva), and elements of the Animal style are first attested in areas of the Yenisei river and modern-day China in the 10th century BC.
 The rapid spread of the Scytho-Siberian world, from the Eastern Scythians to the Western Scythians, is also confirmed by significant east-to-west gene flow across the steppes during the 1st millennium BC.